jtdLab/dart_counter/README.md

 // TODO clean up font sizes and use only autosizeText
 // TODO atm input area blocs have to sync input value of ingamebloc thats not good
+// If detailed keyboard checkout details modal gets shown for no reason look handy screenshot

 ## IMPORT STRUCTURE OF PRESENTATION LAYER